matt-azar/count-finite-lambda-systems/README.md

-# Count finite lambda systems
+# Finite lambda systems counter

 This is a Rust program that counts the number of lambda systems on a set of $n$ elements using brute force (but with several clever optimizations taken from Mathoverflow user Peter Taylor in a post linked below).